Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-View news clips below featuring the research, staff and advancements at Children’s Hospital of Pittsburgh of UPMC’s John G. Rangos Sr. Research Center.
+View news clips below featuring the research, staff and advancements at UPMC Children’s Hospital of Pittsburgh’s John G. Rangos Sr. Research Center.

 Newsmaker: Dr. David Hackam

 Discovery News (12/16/2011)

 Husband & Wife Doctor Team Researching Care To Help Cure Diseases

 Pediatric Imaging — Distraction Techniques Improve Patient Care

 Radiology Today (11/23/2011)

 Newsmaker: Dr. Jon F. Watchko

 Broader ADHD guidelines recommended for kids